Joi/phd-dissertation/README.md

 ## Reading the document

 The document is written in LaTeX.
-Just download main.pdf if you want to read the typeset doc.
+You can download the compiled PDF from DocumentCloud <https://www.documentcloud.org/documents/4585480-Ito-Phd-Diss-Final.html>
 ## Compiling

 If you would like to compile the document yourself, you will need LaTeX installed.